jojorb/cozy-map/README.md

 --

-ACTUAL STATES : STEP 1 "ease the search and retrieve data to render"

-"Done" features:
+**"Done" features:**
 - fetch https tiles from OSM/Esri/CartoDb provide OSM data, satellite and simple black view.
 - find places or path in https query.
 - Weather Stations are provided by "WeeWxStation" mostly served from personal Raspberry Pi.

-NEXT STEPS:
+- Fetch earthquake data provided by usgs.gov (updated every 15 minutes).
+- Get an access to Amenity from OSM and contribute/update nodes ways.

+**Working on (developer branch):**
+- contribute/update osm nodes in app.
-- ease contribution and fetch more data in a more persistent and personalize way.
+- ease contribution and fetch more data in a more persistent and personalize way
 - working on konnectors.

+**Next stuff:**
 - organize manage mapping tool and data

-Working on (see developer branch):
-- Get an access to Amenity from OSM and contribute/update nodes.
-- Fetch earthquake data provided by usgs.gov (updated every 15 minutes).
-- Wiki and user guide.

 >Because sometimes contribute is the only thing we can do.
 Load a Map to update or create Open Source data.